 Please send a letter to your MP and to the Minister to show your support for adopting these recommendations into law as soon as possible, so that new MPAs can have stronger protection and Indigenous Nations can protect their marine territories.

 Canadians protecting places where marine life can thrive - listen to what other British Columbians are saying about new MPAs:

 The Canadian government has met its goal to protect 5% of Canada's oceans by the end of 2017.
-Canada's next target is for at least 10% ocean conservation by 2020, but these percentages don't reflect the area under strong protection, which is much less.
+Canada's next target is for at least 10% ocean conservation by 2020, but these percentages don't reflect the area under strong protection, which is much less, nor does it necessarily reflect the proportion of areas of high biodiversity under protection.
 Science on Marine Protected Areas (MPAs) around the world shows that at least 30% of a bioregion (not an individual MPA, but for instance the entire "Great Bear Sea") must be off-limits to all resource exploitation and industrial activity to effectively conserve and protect marine biodiversity and fisheries for the long-term.
 These “no-take areas” can act as reservoirs for fish, replenishing stocks outside their boundaries, and should be the core zone of an MPA.
 They also need to be enforced for the long-term (minimum 10 years) to be effective.
 And most importantly, basing conservation decisions on science isn't enough: respecting Indigenous rights, traditional knowledge, and governance is integral to effective marine protection in Canada.